zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 Once the cross memory server is installed and started, the started task ZWESIS01 runs the load library ZWESIS01 and ZWESAUX runs the load library ZWESAUX.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

-### Creating the Cross Memory Server directory

-A number of files used by both manual and scripted installation are included in the USS directory `xmem-server/zss`.
-If this directory is not in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
-To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
-Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->

+A number of files used by the manual installation are included in the USS directory `xmem-server/zss`.
+Before you start the installation, check and ensure that the `xmem-server/zss` directory is in the Zowe runtime directory.
+If it does not exist, you must create it by expanding the file `xmem-server/zss.pax`.
+To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
+Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 To manually install the Cross Memory Server, take the following steps: